HelloWorld-1017/HelloWorld-1017.github.io/_posts/Python/python crash course/2024-08-23-Python-File-and-Exception.md

 greet_user()
 ```

-Next, we can continue refactoring `greet_user()` so it’s not doing so many different tasks:
+Next, we can continue refactoring the `greet_user()` function so it’s not doing so many different tasks:

 ```python
 import json